MikeBishop/http-misc-extensions/draft-bishop-httpbis-push-cases.md

 After the DOM is constructed, it can be locally modified.
-Some web sites consist of very sparse static content, then rely on the execution of scripts locally to create DOM element or update existing elements to reference new target resources.
+Some web sites consist of very sparse static content, then rely on the execution of scripts locally to create DOM elements or update existing elements to reference new target resources.

 ### Requests made by local script execution {#browser-script}